-Errors in vat returns occur many times, the business owners who are VAT-registered have various obligations which includes submitting a correct VAT returns.
+Errors in vat returns occur many times, the business owners who are VAT-registered have various obligations which include submitting correct VAT returns.

-The main reason for this is to ensure the accuracy of the returns submitted and, most especially, to ensure the right amounts of input and output VAT are charged and claimed.
+The main reason for this is to ensure the accuracy of the returns submitted and prevent errors in vat returns, most especially, to ensure the right amounts of input and output VAT are charged and claimed.
 Many business owners make mistakes that could lead to them paying heavy or uncomfortable penalties in the future or even losing access to tax reliefs.

-When errors or mistakes are made on VAT returns, the consequence is a penalty issued by HMRC.
+When there are errors on vat returns or mistakes are made on VAT returns, the consequence is a penalty issued by HMRC.

 Penalties can be issued for returns which have a careless or deliberate inaccuracy that could lead to the underpayment of tax, false or inflated statement of loss or repayment, etc.

-Penalties on errors like this could range from 0 to 100% on the Potential Lost Revenue to HMRC as well as the interest charged on it.
+Penalties on errors in vat returns like this could range from 0 to 100% on the Potential Lost Revenue to HMRC as well as the interest charged on it.

 Hence, the need for me to address these errors in this: